SketchResponse/sketchresponse/docs/polar_grader.md

-# A simple grader script
+# A polar-coordinates grader script

-This document will walk through the implementation of a grader script for a simple problem.
-All this grader will do is test whether the input function is of a straight line.
+This document will walk through the implementation of a grader script for a simple problem using polar coordinates.
+All this grader will do is test whether the input function is of a straight line and a point has been place on the correct angle.

 Each grader script at its base is composed of two components